 In Sixth Form there are many extra-curricular activities available to students.
 The Duke of Edinburgh Award continues, with students able to take part in the silver and gold qualifications.
-A range of indoor and outdoor sports are available during the week, along with the opportunity to take part in inter-form and inter-school competitions.
-Students can also study for their Community and Higher Sports Leader Awards.
+A range of indoor and outdoor sports are available during the week, along with the opportunity to take part in competitions.
+Students can also study for their Higher Sports Leader Award.